viruschidai/BBTable/README.md

 ## Features

 1. Support sorting
-2. Support pagination (Both client side and Server side)
+2. Support pagination (Currently only support client side pagination.
+Will soon add support for server side pagination)
-3. Support editing (To be built)
+3. Support editing (Currently only have one input cell editor.
+But it is really easy to add your own editor)

 ## Requires